Causal Discovery with Unobserved Confounding and non-Gaussian Data: Bow-free acyclic path diagrams

 \section{Bow-free acyclic path diagrams}

-We first present results which will be used to motivate the discovery algorithm presented in Section~\ref{sec:algo}.
+We now turn to a larger class of graphs that are bow-free and acyclic but not necessarily ancestral.
+We begin by presenting results that will be used to motivate the discovery algorithm presented in Section~\ref{sec:algo}.
 Throughout, we will consider higher order moments as a proxy for independence; i.e., for random variables $X$ and $Z$ with $\E(X) = \E(Z) =0$, we will use $\E(X^{K-1} Z) = 0$ as a stand-in for $X \independent Z$ and $\E(X^{K-1} Z) \neq 0$ as a stand-in for $X \not \independent Z$.
-For fixed $K > 2$, the vanishing of moments and independence are equivalent for random variables derived using generic model parameters---$B$ and the moments of $\varepsilon$.
+For fixed $K > 2$, the vanishing of moments and independence are equivalent for random variables derived using generic model parameters, which are the matrix $B$ and the moments of $\varepsilon$.
 Crucially, the moments we consider will be polynomials of the model parameters which will allow us to leverage basic algebraic results to show identifiability.
-In particular, we make statements which hold for \emph{generic} parameters.
+In particular, as done above, we make statements which hold for \emph{generic} parameters.
 By generic, we mean that the parameters for which the statements do not hold are a null set with respect to Lebesgue measure.
-In the sequel, we will fix $K >2$, and consider moments of the form $\E(X^{K-1} Z)$ which depend only on the moments of $\varepsilon$ up to degree $K$; i.e., $\mathbb{E}\left(\prod_{v \in V} \varepsilon_{v}^{r_v}\right)$ for all $r$ such that $r \in \mathbb{Z}_{\geq 0}^{p}$ and $|r| \leq K$.
+In the sequel, we will fix $K >2$, and consider moments of the form $\E(X^{K-1} Z)$ which depend only on the moments of $\varepsilon$ up to degree $K$; i.e., $\mathbb{E}\left(\prod_{v \in V} \varepsilon_{v}^{r_v}\right)$ for all $r \in \mathbb{Z}_{\geq 0}^{p}$ with $\|r\|_1 \leq K$.
 Thus, when we refer to generic error moments, we mean generic values for the error moments up to degree $K$.
+Most proofs in this section are deferred to the appendix.